mahmoudimus/ac/docs/public/concepts/hosted-data-storage.md

 ## <a id="add-on-properties"></a>Add-on properties

 Add-on properties are entity properties stored against the add-on itself.
 In this case the 'add-on' is considered to be the storage container.
-However, add-on properties are still unique for each host application: the same add-on stored on two different host applications wil not share the same add-on properties.
+However, add-on properties are still unique to each host application: the same add-on installed on two different host applications wil not share the same add-on properties.

 ### <a id="add-on-properties-limitations"></a>Limitations of add-on properties